 Square Feedback is intended to serve as a more seamless communication channel between merchants and consumers.
 Consumers can easily give feedback and merchants are notified when there’s bad feedback and address the issue – before an upset customer publically complain via social media or by word-of-mouth and influence all their peers.
 This also serves as a way for the merchant to see any recurring problem, prioritize, and address it.
 The Square Feedback functionality is similar to help desk ticketing but for physical stores and merchants.

 According to Business Wire, the Gnome’s CRM feature will allow “customize marketing campaigns using customer purchase history and preferences.
 Gnome also lets merchants share customer feedback via Facebook and Twitter and enables one-click email response to solve customer service issues as they happen.”
 Again, there’s a focus from Groupon on feedback.
 Having an easy way to receive, manage, and address customer feedback is important for a merchant or any business to have.

-Both Square Feedback and Gnome’s CRM feature is aimed at a way for businesses to collect data about the user and provide better customer support.
+Both the Square Feedback and Gnome’s CRM feature creates a way for businesses to collect data about the user and provide better customer support.
 The point-of-sale system gives key data into customers’ life-time value and spending patterns.
 It makes sense for this information to be accessible in the same place where merchant can gather information, manage customer satisfaction, and even upsell to relevant customers.

-Both Square and Groupon recognized the opportunity of leveraging mobile and internet technology and provide merchants with a more centralized and easy way to manage information and communication with and about their customers.
+Both companies recognized the opportunity of leveraging mobile and internet technology and provide merchants with a more centralized and easy way to manage information and communication with and about their customers.
 Both are fighting to be the all-in-one CRM/Payment processing hybrid solution for merchants.
 How they’ll execute?
 We shall see, but while they strive to be the CRM for merchants, Helpshift wants to be the CRM for companies like them – CRM for mobile heavy and app-centric businesses.